BlinkBP/walkpaper/README.md

     # make all
 ```
 Install `walkpaper.zip` using Tweak Tool and restart GNOME Shell (alt+F2 + 'r')
+Open extension's preferences and set paths to each workspace's wallpaper.

 You can also manage extensions from https://extensions.gnome.org/local/